-- A. Adequate cause for a dismissal shall be related, directly and substantially, to the tness of faculty members in their professional capacities as librarians.
-Dismissal shall not be used to restrain faculty members in their exercise of academic freedom. - B. Dismissal of a faculty member with continuous tenure, or with a special or probationary appointment before the end of the speci ed term, shall be preceded by: - 1.
-Discussions between the faculty member and appropriate administrative of cers looking toward a mutual settlement; - 2.
-Inquiry by the duly elected faculty committee that will make a non-binding recommendation to continue or cancel dismissal proceedings; and - 3.
-A statement of charges, framed by the chief executive of cer or the CEOs delegate.

-- C. A dismissal procedure should include a written statement of adequate cause.
-The individual concerned shall have the right to address - 1.
-Pending a nal decision by the hearing committee, the faculty member shall be assigned to other duties in lieu of suspension, and suspended only if his/her continued presence the elected faculty hearing committee.
+- A. Termination of any appointment, other than by expiration, may be made for adequate cause.
+Adequate cause for a dismissal shall be related, directly and substantially, to the fitness of faculty members in their professional capacities as librarians.
+The dismissal procedure shall include a written statement of adequate cause.
+Dismissal shall not be used to restrain faculty members in their exercise of academic freedom. - B. Dismissal of a faculty member with continuous tenure, or with a special or probationary appointment before the end of the specified term, shall be preceded by: - 1.
+Discussions between the faculty member and appropriate administrative officers looking toward a mutual settlement; - 2.
+Inquiry by the duly elected faculty or peer review committee that will make a nonbinding recommendation to continue or cancel dismissal proceedings; and3.
+A statement of charges, framed by the chief executive officer or the CEO's delegate. - C. The individual concerned shall have the right to address the elected faculty or peer review hearing committee.
+Librarians have a right to appeal a decision for non-renewal of an appointment based on their institutional guidelines for faculty. - 1.
+Pending a final decision by the hearing committee, the faculty member shall be assigned to other duties in lieu of suspension, and suspended only if his/her continued presence poses a significant danger. - 2.
+The hearing committee may, with the consent of the parties concerned, hold joint prehearing meetings with the parties to stipulate the facts, provide for the exchange